-SECTION 2B-107.
+SECTION 2B-1097.
 CHOICE OF FORUM.
 The parties may choose an exclusive

-- 27 judicial forum.
-However, [other than in an access contract for informational content or services,] - in a consumer contract the choice is not enforceable if the chosen jurisdiction would not - 29 otherwise have jurisdiction over the consumer and the choice [unfairly disadvantages] the - 30 consumer.
-A choice of forum in a term of an agreement is not exclusive unless the agreement - 31 expressly so provides. - 32 Uniform Law Source: Section 2A-106.
+- 26 judicial forum.
+However, [other than in an access contract for informational content or services,] - in a consumer contract the choice is not enforceable if the chosen jurisdiction would not - 28 otherwise have jurisdiction over the consumer and the choice is unreasonable and unjust as to - 29 [unfairly disadvantages] the consumer.
+A choice-of-forum term is not exclusive unless the - agreement expressly so provides.

+Uniform Law Source: Section 2A-106.